-The underwriters propose initially to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at such prices less a concession not in excess of % of the principal amount of the notes.
-The underwriters may allow a discount not in excess of % of the principal amount of the notes on sales to certain other brokers and dealers.
+The underwriters propose initially to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at such prices less a concession not in excess of % of the principal amount of the 20 notes and % of the principal amount of the 20 notes and % of the principal amount of the 20 notes on sales to certain other brokers and dealers.
 After this initial public offering, the public offering prices, concessions and discounts may be changed.